Dominic Toretto: Development

 The Fast & Furious film series was inspired by an article on street racing, "Racer X", that appeared in the May 1998 issue of Vibe magazine.
 Having witnessed his father's death in a stock car race, Dom is left with the responsibility of taking care of his younger sister, Mia Toretto, and leading the racers dependent on him.
 Vin Diesel was reportedly paid $2.5 million to star in The Fast and the Furious and $15 million to star in and produce Fast Five.

 Appearances

 Dominic Toretto is a fearless street racer, auto mechanic, and ex-convict.
 The character is the older brother of Jakob and Mia Toretto.
-Throughout the series, Dom's crew has perpetrated many high-speed semi hijackings, stealing millions of dollars in merchandise.
+Throughout the series, Dom's crew has perpetrated many high-speed semi hijackings, stealing millions of dollars worth of electronic merchandise.
 He has spent most of his life running from the law.
 He is married to Letty Ortiz, his longtime partner.